bookkeeping tax

 The first thing you will need to do is download the correct form.
 It is available directly from the IRS website here:

-Tip: The Schedule C form is updated each year, so you’ll want to ensure you have the correct one before completing it.
+Tip: The Schedule C form is updated each year, so you’ll want to ensure you have the correct version — for the 2025 tax year — before completing it.

 What does the Schedule C form look like?

-To get you started with your Schedule C, we will walk you through each section, line by line, so you know exactly how to complete this form.
+We’ll walk you through each section, line by line, so you know exactly how to complete it.

 Business Details